-In the UK, appropriate authorities outside the entity could include the Serious Fraud Office, the Crown Prosecution Service, police forces, the Financial Conduct Authority, the Prudential Regulation Authority, the Panel on Takeovers and Mergers, the Society of Lloyd's, local authorities, the Charity Commission for England and Wales, the Office of the Scottish Charity Regulator, the Charity Commission for Northern Ireland, HM Revenue and Customs, the Department of Business, Energy and Industrial Strategy and the Health and Safety Executive.
+^{18b} In the UK, appropriate authorities outside the entity could include the Serious Fraud Office, the Crown Prosecution Service, police forces, the Financial Conduct Authority, the Prudential Regulation Authority, the Panel on Takeovers and Mergers, the Society of Lloyd's, local authorities, the Charity Commission for England and Wales, the Office of the Scottish Charity Regulator, the Charity Commission for Northern Ireland, HM Revenue and Customs, the Department of Business, Energy and Industrial Strategy and the Health and Safety Executive.

-In the UK, the Employments Rights Act 1996 would give similar protection to an individual member of the engagement team who made an appropriate report in the public interest.
+^{18c} In the UK, the Employments Rights Act 1996 would give similar protection to an individual member of the engagement team who made an appropriate report in the public interest.
 However, ordinarily a member of the engagement team who believed there was a reportable matter would follow the firm's policies and procedures to address such matters.
-ISA (UK) 220 (Revised June 2016), Quality Control for an Audit of Financial Statements, paragraph 18(a), requires that the engagement partner shall take responsibility for the engagement team undertaking appropriate consultation on difficult or contentious matters.
-If differences of opinion arise within the engagement team, ISA (UK) 220 (Revised June 2016) paragraph 22, requires that the engagement team shall follow the firm's policies and procedures for dealing with and resolving differences of opinion.
+ISA (UK) 220 (Revised November 2019) paragraph 18(a) requires that the engagement partner shall take responsibility for the engagement team undertaking appropriate consultation on difficult or contentious matters.
+If differences of opinion arise within the engagement team, ISA (UK) 220 (Revised November 2019) paragraph 22 requires that the engagement team shall follow the firm's policies and procedures for dealing with and resolving differences of opinion.

-- A33-5.
-'Public interest' is a concept that is not capable of general definition.
-Each situation must be considered individually.
-In the UK, legal precedent indicates that matters to be taken into account when considering whether disclosure is justified in the public interest may include: - The extent to which the identified or suspected non-compliance with laws and regulations is likely to affect members of the public. - Whether those charged with governance have rectified the matter or are taking, or are likely to take, effective corrective action. - The extent to which non-disclosure is likely to enable the identified or suspected non-compliance with laws and regulations to recur with impunity. - The gravity of the matter. - Whether there is a general ethos within the entity of disregarding laws and regulations. - The weight of evidence and the degree of the auditor's suspicion that there has been non-compliance with laws and regulations. - A33-6.
+- The gravity of the matter. - Whether there is a general ethos within the entity of disregarding laws and regulations. - The weight of evidence and the degree of the auditor's suspicion that there has been non-compliance with laws and regulations. - A33-6.
 An auditor who can demonstrate having acted reasonably and in good faith in informing an appropriate authority of non-compliance with laws and regulations which the auditor suspects has been committed would not be held by the court to be in breach of duty to the client even if, an investigation or prosecution having occurred, it were found that there had been no offence. - A33-7.
 The auditor needs to remember that the auditor's decision as to whether to report, and if so to whom, may be called into question at a future date, for example on the basis of: - What the auditor knew at the time; - What the auditor ought to have known in the course of the audit; - What the auditor ought to have concluded; and - What the auditor ought to have done.